Overview

 For each dependency it finds, the plugin classifies both the file the dependency comes from and the module it points to.
 That classification is what your rule policies read to decide whether the dependency is allowed.

-Then, using selectors to match dependency descriptions, you define policies that allow or disallow them.
+- You define policies allowing or disallowing dependencies based on the descriptions.
 Each policy can combine any of the three layers from both sides of the dependency, and the dependency metadata to express a boundary.

 Usage